 The Natural Connection Between Niso Adut and Tom Dixon

 Beyond the material language and aesthetic pairings, there’s a deeper, almost biographical connection between Niso Adut and Tom Dixon.
 Both came from the street, not from elite design institutions.
-Dixon turned to welding from sheer boredom after a motorcycle accident; Niso, the son of a cobbler and a homemaker, a young Bulgarian growing up in Jaffa who wasn’t exactly the star student, found himself in Florentin at age 18, almost by accident, building furniture.
+Dixon turned to welding from sheer boredom after a motorcycle accident, and Niso, a young Bulgarian growing up in Jaffa who wasn’t exactly the star student, found himself in Florentin at age 18, almost by accident, building furniture.
 Neither had a master plan, just a relentless urge to work with their hands, to make something useful, to earn a living, and to put their soul into it.
 Maybe that’s why the connection feels so natural, beneath all the brass, leather, glass and stone, there’s the same human drive to create something good, from scratch.

 Furniture That Makes a Statement